Garmin Forerunner 955

 Products reviewers directly compared with this model, grouped into quick takeaways.

-• Alternative: price and recovery features The Forerunner 255 is suggested as a cheaper alternative for runners, cyclists, swimmers, and triathletes.
+• Alternative: running-focused value The Forerunner 255 is presented as a cheaper alternative for runners, cyclists, swimmers, and triathletes.

 Feature Scorecards